DAY 1: ARRIVAL AND TRANSFER TO ZVEČAJ

 DAY 8: END OF TRIP

 After breakfast transfer the airport.
-If you want to spend more time in Croatia, we can organise other trips in the area or somewhere else in the Balkans.Book Now from 520,00 € per person
+If you want to spend more time in Croatia, we can organise other trips in the area or somewhere else in the Balkans.Send inquiry from 520,00 € per person